M57 mortar

-The Yugoslavian 60mm M57 Mortar was generally based on the design of the US 60mm M2 Mortar.
-Currently, the M57 Mortar is produced by the Serbian company PPT Namenska, and is still used by the 72nd Brigade for Special Operations of the Serbian Armed Forces.
+The M57 is a Yugoslav and Serbian 60mm infantry mortar generally based on the design of the US 60mm M2 Mortar.
+Currently, it is produced by the Serbian company PPT Namenska, and is still used by the Serbian Armed Forces' 72nd Brigade for Special Operations.

 Purpose

-The M57 60mm mortar is intended to provide fire support on short ranges.
-It is capable of eliminating live forces, firing posts and machine gun nests.
+The M57 60mm mortar is intended for short-range fire support and is capable of eliminating infantry, firing posts and machine gun nests.